RobbeElsermans/SSR/Portfolio/SSR_Portfolio/Portfolio.md

 ## Joule Scope Measurements
 ### STM32L4 standby
-This measurement is conducted by using JP0
+This measurement is conducted by using JP1 with the Joule scope as amp meter.

 The test code is the following pseudo code
 ```